dpaiton/dpaiton.github.io/_posts/2021-05-18-selectivity-robustness.md

 {: style="text-align: center"}

 **Fig. 12**
-The iso-response contours for a pointwise nonlinear neuron are <it>still</it> straight & orthogonal to the neuron's feedforward weight vector.
+The iso-response contours for a pointwise nonlinear neuron are _still_ straight & orthogonal to the neuron's feedforward weight vector.
 The nonlinearity can only change the spacing of the lines.
 {: style="text-align: center"}